-You will need prior permission from the medical school if you were admitted and granted a deferral to a medical school in a previous application year.
+You will need pre-approval from the medical school if you were admitted and granted a deferral to a medical school in a previous application year.

-Other Special Program (OSP)
+• Other Special Program (OSP)

 An OSP is typically a special program of study offered by a medical school.
 OSPs tend to vary greatly from one institution to another, so applicants should refer to the MSAR or the medical school's website for detailed information about programs offered at the institution.
-This program option is made available to medical schools to use in the event that they have a program in addition to the "standard" program options.
-(Standard options are: Regular M.D.; Early Decision; Early Assurance; M.D./Ph.D.; M.D./Grad; and B.A./M.D.)
+This program option is made available to medical schools to use in the event that they have a program in addition to the program options already listed.

 If you do not see the program you want to select, either the deadline has passed or the program requires pre-approval.
-For a comprehensive list of program deadlines, please visit the AMCAS deadline website (https://www.aamc.org/students/applying/amcas/deadlines/).
 If the program deadline has not passed, contact the medical school to determine whether or not you are eligible for pre-approval.
-Although a medical school can require pre-approval for any program, programs that typically require pre-approval include: